 After polishing a kara-nuri pattern, the coating lacquer of tsuma nuri borders the boundaries between the ground color and patterns, which emphasizes the patterns.

 Depending on the colors used for finishing, such as red lacquer or sugurome lacquer, the names vary for each as red finishing, black finishing and wax finishing.

 - 9. Polishing

-Articles are repeatedly polished with oil polishing powder into which polishing powder is mixed with canola oil, and the polished marks are further refined.
-Once polishing has been finished, the pieces are completely wiped off to ensure that no oil content remains.
+Once the polishing is finished, the pieces are completely wiped off to ensure that no oil content remains.

 - 11. Wax coating (wax color polishing)

 Finally, the pieces are finished polishing with wax-colored lacquer.